thewoood/LMS-Log/diary.md

 difference is ok. what about new data after difference is added?
 Now it's ok

+need a for loop to iterate over the whole groups. need to check the functionality of difference for all groups what happens if data.json hasn't been created?

+telegram.py has some problems with making to many lists inside another. it should get the hell right

+then action must be scheduled

+then recursive message reading

+then recusive private message reading
 ## TODO

 1: Find the maximum lifetime of cookies.